 Forestation

-Defining Forestation
+Defining forestation

 Forestation refers to the establishment of a forest by planting trees.
 A distinction is made between afforestation - the planting in areas that lacked forests for a longer period of time - and reforestation - forestation in areas that recently had forest.